sifrr/sifrr/packages/browser/sifrr-fetch/README.md

 // then resp will be equal to response sent above
 //
 // If socket connection fails
-// it will send fetch request with message as body to url and method given in fallback parameter
+// It will call fallback function with message and resolves with its return value

 ```